Thames-class frigate: Circe

 Circe was commissioned in November 1804 by Captain Jonas Rose to serve off the coast of Portugal.
-On 1 March 1805 Circe took the Spanish 4-gun privateer Fama off Oporto and then on 21 June she took the French 10-gun privateer Le Constance.
+On 1 March 1805 Circe took the Spanish 4-gun privateer Fama off Porto and then on 21 June she took the French 10-gun privateer Le Constance.
 At the end of 1805 Circe sailed for the Leeward Islands Station with command changing to Captain Hugh Pigot at the beginning of 1806.
 On 5 April 1807 Circe captured the French 18-gun privateer brig Austerlitz off Barbados after a chase of eighteen hours; Austerlitz was the most successful privateer sailing from Guadeloupe and had evaded many attempts to capture her in the past.
 On 2 March 1808 landing parties from Circe, the frigate HMS Cerberus, and the post ship HMS Camilla attacked and captured the French island of Marie-Galante to stop it being used by privateers.
 Sailing off Diamond Rock on 31 October, Circe chased and captured the storm damaged French corvette Palineur after an action of fifteen minutes where one man from Circe and seven Frenchmen were killed.
 She found continued success towards the end of the year, assisting in the destruction of the French 18-gun brig Cygne on 12 December after a failed cutting out expedition from the boats of Circe had resulted in fifty-six casualties.

 In February 1809 Circe participated in the invasion of Martinique and in the same month her command was given to Captain Francis Augustus Collier who replaced the acting captaincy of Commander Charles Kerr.
 In July Captain Edward Woolcombe replaced Collier and on 17 February 1810 Circe sailed for the Mediterranean Sea where she would serve until the end of 1811.
 By July 1812 she was at Portsmouth, from where she sailed again for the Leeward Islands on 15 November.
 As part of the War of 1812 she took the American 5-gun privateer Lovely Lass on 14 May 1813 and by 1814 she was to be found in ordinary at Portsmouth, from where she was sold for £1,900 on 20 August.